istio-ecosystem/sail-operator/docs/README.md

 ## Observability Integrations

 ### Scraping metrics using the OpenShift monitoring stack
 The easiest way to get started with production-grade metrics collection is to use OpenShift's user-workload monitoring stack.
 The following steps assume that you installed Istio into the `istio-system` namespace.
-Note that these steps are not specific to the `sail-operator`, but describe how to configure user-workload monitoring for Istio in general.
+Note that these steps are not specific to the Sail Operator, but describe how to configure user-workload monitoring for Istio in general.

 *Prerequisites*
 * User Workload monitoring is [enabled](https://docs.openshift.com/container-platform/latest/observability/monitoring/enabling-monitoring-for-user-defined-projects.html)